GitMirroring/mediagoblin/README-Guix.md

 * Add a `gmg init` command to create a default `mediagoblin.ini` and `paste.ini` in the current directory.
 Should remind you to run `gmg dbupdate`.

+* Consider hiding the `.gmg-real` wrapping around the CLI executable so that `gmg --help` looks cleaner.
+The `ansible-core` package does something like this.

 * Add a console/or web UI warning like, "This is an initial release of the MediaGoblin's OS packages with significant known issues.
 Please bear with us and report any other issues to ...".